-Results show major improvement for daytime "total" sensible plus latent heat flux values (Fig. 7a and b), although the timing of its peak was about 2 h too late.
-The increased latent heat flux during the EC simulation (accurately) slightly increased moisture-values throughout the diurnal cycle (Fig. 7d).
-While the corresponding decreased nighttime latent heat flux also improved the too high temperature peak (Fig. 7c), it remained 2-h too early.
-The model is also much drier than the observations in the initial period, presumably due to the specified initial land surface soil moisture.
+EC simulation (accurately) slightly increased moisture values throughout the diurnal cycle (Fig. 7d).
+While the corresponding decreased nighttime latent heat flux also improved the too-high temperature peak (Fig. 7c), it remained 2 h too early.
+The model is also much drier than the observations in the initial period, presumably because of the specified initial land surface soil moisture.

 These impacts from the EC parameterization on simulated urban temperature and humidity are, however, significant (Table 5).
-The largest RMSE improvement for temperature is for the wet days, with the reverse true for the dry days; smaller differences are seen between dry and wet days for the corresponding humidity values.
+The largest rmse improvement for temperature is for the wet days, with the reverse true for the dry days; smaller differences are seen between dry and wet days for the corresponding humidity values.
 The largest bias improvements with the EC formulation for both temperature and humidity, however, are on the dry days.
-Improvements were also seen in the PBL height and inversion-structure (not shown), also consistent with the NYC results of Gutiérrez et al. (2015b).
-Future efforts to obtain improved urban thermal-response data will be carried out via in-situ or satellite infrared observations.
+Improvements were also seen in the PBL height and inversion structure (not shown), also consistent with the NYC results of Gutiérrez et al. (2015b).
+Future efforts to obtain improved urban thermal-response data will be carried out via in situ or satellite infrared observations.

 Thunderstorm-bifurcation modeling.
-Two simulations with the 3 km IUM Urban model (Table 3) were carried out for the 22 July 2015 SURF IOP thunderstorm, an: (a) Urban case with 2010 land use data and (b) No-Urban case, which converted all urban Beijing-area grid points to cropland, the dominant surface surrounding the city.
+Two simulations with the 3-km IUM urban model (Table 3) were carried out for the 22 July 2015 SURF IOP thunderstorm, an a) urban case with 2010 land-use data and b) no-urban case, which converted all urban Beijingarea grid points to cropland, the dominant surface surrounding the city.

 Results reproduced the weak observed UHI before the storm bifurcated around Beijing, but its magnitude was underestimated by 0.5°C (not shown).
-While the Urban case somewhat overestimated peak precipitation and total accumulation around the city, it correctly simulated its timing, location, and bifurcation pattern (Figs. 8a vs. 8c); the No-Urban results (Fig. 8b) showed no bifurcation.
-Results were used to gain insights (not shown) into urban dynamic mechanisms leading to bifurcation, i.e., a deep (blocking) high-pressure perturbation upwind of Beijing and deep downward urban vertical velocities; additional details can be found in Dou et al. (2018) and Bornstein et al. (2018).
+While the urban case somewhat overestimated peak precipitation and total accumulation around the city, it correctly simulated its timing, location, and bifurcation pattern (Fig. 8a vs Fig. 8c); the no-urban results